 The Academy’s position is that well-trained and certified Bowenwork professionals should not be required to obtain massage licenses in order to practice Bowenwork legally.
 However, since many states and municipalities currently interpret the definition of massage to include virtually everyone whose practice includes touch, the Academy advises prospective students — before embarking on Bowenwork training — to verify whether or not their state requires a license.

 In jurisdictions that do require licensing, the Academy encourages students and practitioners to form or join state coalitions with other non-massage practitioners in order to become knowledgeable about their state and local laws and to educate the public, other health-care providers and legislators about their respective practices.
 Joining with other non-massage practitioners will build support for a movement towards removing unnecessary roadblocks to having careers as Professional Bowenwork Practitioners.

 American Bowen Academy Code of Ethics requires students, practitioners and instructors to comply with all local laws and regulations.

 Massage licensing laws vary in each state.
-An aggregated summary of information can be found at American Massage Therapy Association.
+An aggregated summary of information can be found here.
 However, laws can change from time-to-time and the most complete source of information will be found by searching for the website of your state’s massage licensing authority.
 Please Contact us if you have questions.